 Spring Building

-Eastern Washington: On the east side of the Cascades, upriver of The Dalles, the Columbia the vegetation along the river changes dramatically.
+Eastern Washington: On the east side of the Cascades, upriver of The Dalles, the vegetation along the Columbia River changes dramatically.
 Thick forests give way to sagebrush, open hillsides, and a variety of colorful plants in the spring.

 Great Horned Owl